teralytics/filesystem_liveness_exporter/README.md

   filesystem responses.
 * -fstypes: a comma-separated list of allowed file system types to poll, defaulting to the most common networked file systems.
+* -web.listen-address: a standard host:port or :port address to
+  listen on.
+* -verbose: whether to print verbose liveness checks.

 ## License